 The Hidden Secret of Effective Website and Web App Testing

-Here’s a secret that few people take advantage of – your web testing company should also have a QA Manager that can help you pinpoint places in your software development process, QA process and team where you are building your web software inefficiently or ineffectively.
-They should help you see where you’re either doing it poorly or doing it wrong.
+Here’s a secret that few people take advantage of – your web testing company should also have a QA Manager that can help you pinpoint broken places in your software development process where you are building your web software inefficiently or ineffectively.
+The QA Manager should help you see where you’re either doing it poorly or doing it wrong.

 And yet, most people never take advantage of this hidden gem for one of two reasons.

-- You just don’t ask your web testing company how they could be better.
+- You just don’t ask your web testing company how they could help you build better software.
 In most cases, this is because most web testing companies simply sell you a tester.
 When you have a Test Engineer on your project, you’ll have the confidence and opportunity to ask where they think your process could be improved.

 - Your web testing company doesn’t provide an experienced QA Manger on every project.
 An experienced QA Manager has seen and successfully completed hundreds of software testing projects.
 They’ve seen it all!
 An experienced QA Manager has an enormous toolbox just packed full of QA and Testing methods, processes, tools, tips and tricks that they’d love to share with you.
 And, you’re hearing from your web testing team every day (you do get daily status reports, right?) and these are the perfect opportunity to get advice and feedback from your web testing company’s QA Manager on how you might improve your software production process.